Erin Kennedy ClancyShareholder

-Ms. Clancy was named a 2018 Rising Star by Super Lawyers, and has been recognized in San Diego Metropolitan Magazine’s 18th annual “40 Under 40” award for 2018.
+Ms. Clancy was named a 2018 and 2019 Rising Star by Super Lawyers, and has been recognized in San Diego Metropolitan Magazine’s 19th Annual “40 Under 40” award for 2018.
 She was also nominated from 2011-2013 as one of San Diego’s Outstanding Young Attorneys, by The Daily Transcript.

 - Vermont Law School, LL.M.
 Candidate in Energy & Environmental Law, 2018